Danp04/danp04.github.io/docs/GitHub Pages/Static_site_generators.md

 💡 Jekyll is integrated with GitHub for generating GitHub Pages without the need to install Jekyll on your computer.

 ## How to create a Github Pages site using Jekyll?
+1. Open the previously created file *index.html* and rename it into index.md to start working in Markdown.
+2. In Github Desktop Client fill in the **Summary** box and perform the standard procedure:
+-   Commit to master
+-   Fetch origin

+3. In the server as you sign in to GitHub.com you can see your changed file.   **📝 Note:** the file *index.md* is your starting point for the formation of the web page.

 ## How to add content to your Github Pages site using Jekyll?